1n2/Servo_Tutorial/README.md

 ## Learning Outcome

 Through this tutorial a basic knowledge of what a servo motor is, how to connect them with an Arduino Micro board and utilise them in order to create simple motions has been achieved.
-Servos can be used in various projects involving various motions from smart gadgets, mechanical parts and even upgraded domestic appliances, where a little imagination goes a long way.
+Servos can be used in multiple projects involving various motions from smart gadgets, mechanical parts and even upgraded domestic appliances, where a little imagination goes a long way.
 Happy experimenting!